Jay Manalo

-Jay Manalo (January 30, 1973) is a Vietnamese-born Filipino actor and model.
+Jay Lan Manalo (January 30, 1973) is a Filipino-Vietnamese actor and model.

-Early life
+Early life and background

 Jay Manalo was born on January 30, 1973, in Vietnam but was raised in Tondo, Manila, Philippines.
 He was born to Eustaquio Manalo and a Vietnamese mother.

-Career
+Acting career

 After he won as 1st runner-up of SM Man of the Year he became a model/endorser of Blowing Bubbles.

-Movies

 His film debut was through the action movie Brat Pack in 1994.
 He became a lead in his second film, Paracale Gang, which was released in 1996 and followed by the movie Urban Rangers.
 That same year, he did a switch from action to sexy roles when he starred in the movie Gayuma opposite Amanda Page.
 Possessing boyish looks and an oozing sex appeal, he became a staple of sexy movies in the Philippines, with the film Totoy Mola pushing him to sexy stardom.

 After Totoy Mola, he played lead in "bold flicks" like Kool Ka Lang, Kaliwat Kanan, Sakit sa Katawan, Bayad Puri, Bawal na Halik and Balahibong Pusa.
 By the turn of the century, his roles had become more serious and dramatic.
 His recent performances have been well received by movie critics, and he has won a number of acting awards in the Philippines.
 Some of his noticeable portrayals are in the films Prosti, Bayarán, Ang Huling Birhen sa Lupa, Hubog, Aishite Imasu 1941: Mahal Kita and Mano Po 3: My Love.
 He ventured into other film genres, having starred recently in comedies such as I Will Survive and Ako Legal Wife and in fantasy / horror films such as Gagamboy, Feng Shui, and his latest film Barang.

 He voiced Simakwel in Urduja who was the titular character's fiancé.
 The film also stars Regine Velasquez, Cesar Montano, Eddie Garcia and Johnny Delgado.

 His latest movie role was in 2011's Shake, Rattle & Roll 13 as Mar in the episode, Rain Rain Go Away.

 He is also known for his role as Tiago in a Vivamax movie, Selina's Gold, and his famous quote, “Bawasan mo ang pagsasalsal, para may oras ka sa gawain!!”.